 "You're either determined to resist me or you really don't know."

 It honestly didn't bother him too much that he had killed yet another Death Eater.
 While it had taken him a couple of months to get over the first two kills, this one honestly wasn't weighing on his conscience as much as it would to most other people.
-He reasoned that if the Death Eaters were willing to attack innocent children to try to get to them, it shouldn't bother him at all that he killed another one.
+He reasoned that if the Death Eaters were willing to attack innocent children to try to get to them then it shouldn't bother him at all that he killed another one, especially if it was an accident.
 Harry could understand why they were trying to kill him, as well as his girlfriend and his best friend, but he honestly had no idea why they wanted to kill innocent schoolchildren.
 It made him sick to his stomach to think that Voldemort would condone something like this.
-It shouldn't surprise him, given the fact that Voldemort tried to kill him, but he could understand why he did, at least from the perspective of the Dark Lord; there was no reason for something like this though.
+It shouldn't surprise him, given the fact that Voldemort tried to kill him when he only a year old but he could understand why he did, at least from the perspective of the Dark Lord; there was no reason for something like this though.

 "I swear, I'm going to kill him for this."
 Ginny, Neville, and Luna looked at him in shock but Hermione and Ron weren't at all surprised.
 "What's the reason for him telling them to kill innocent children like this?!
 It's low, even for him!
 He will not get away with this!"

 "Don't take this the wrong way mate, but you want to kill him just because of this?
 What about the fact that he wants to kill you or Hermione?
 What about the fact...what about everything else he's done to you?"